 Ephesians 4:25 – “Therefore, laying aside falsehood, SPEAK TRUTH EACH ONE of you WITH HIS NEIGHBOR, for we are members of one another.”
 NASB

-I don’t want to make this political or go on an all-out attack on religious hypocrisy but will say that what we need in this present world is men and women of The Truth.
+I do not want to get political or go on an all-out attack on religious hypocrisy but will say that what we need in this present world is men and women of The Truth!
 Paul tells the Ephesian church that they are to “lay aside” Falsehood and “speak the truth.”
 He reminds them and us that we are not isolated from each other but as members of both the human race and the family of God we are part of the same fabric and while we sometimes are guilty of lying to ourselves or distorting reality in our minds, we do not practice that regularly, at least I hope we do not.

 My children know that I told them, “If you lie to me and I catch you it will be far worse than if you tell me the truth.”
-If they remember they can recall some of the times when they told me the truth and escaped punishment and times when they were not truthful the punishment or correction was stepped up a notch.
+If they remember they can recall sometimes when they told me the truth and escaped punishment and times when they did not, and the punishment or correction was stepped up a notch.

 You do not want anyone to tell you anything but the truth so why practice telling others something that is not truthful?
 You would not want your doctor to tell you something that was not true regarding your health because that could cost you your life.
-You would not want your banker or financial adviser to misrepresent your finances that might cost you your possessions.
-In life (all of it) let’s be People of the Truth!
+You would not want your banker or financial adviser to misrepresent your finances which might cost you your possessions.
+In life (all of it) let us be People of the Truth!

 May God bless you as you go through your day!